infotroph/Prairie_seq/project-log.md

 Bioanalyzer results, and a quick plotting script, for TLP's Undergrad Research Symposium poster.
 Length calls not yet considered, no stats yet -- just pictures.
 TODO: These figures are NOT yet built by make!
 To recreate: `Rscript R/overlay_bioanalyzer_traces.R rawdata/bioanalyzer/*.csv`

+2015-04-21, not recorded until 2015-05-26, CKB and CRS:

+qPCR results for CRS's Undergrad Research Symposium poster, committed in a new `sligar-URS-poster` branch, with ugly hacks to do it -- most of the melt analysis scripts have hard-coded paths that I didn't want to overwrite, so I duplicated a *lot* of code.
+This will need care and thought before merging back into master.

+2015-05-26 (really 27 now), CKB:

+Nanodrop readings from a test of how extraction time and buffer quantity affect CTAB results.
+Some code duplication compared to existing CTAB processing code, but this test has multiple Nanodrop readings per weighed sample, so it's probably easier to keep as a separate dataset.